-On Sunday, the 15-0 Montepaschi Siena are due to meet the 0-15 Martos Napoli, who have lost their last 4 games by a combined 324 points.
+On Sunday, the 15-0 Montepaschi Siena are due to meet the 0-15 Martos Napoli, who have lost their last four games by a combined 324 points.
 This can only end well.

 As mentioned in an earlier post, Douby currently leads the Turkish league in scoring.
-He signed with the Toronto Raptors towards the end of last season, signing through 2010 with conditional guarantees along the way.
-He was waived in November to avoid one of these guarantees, and did not play a game for the team this season.
-Douby is now a member of the last placed 1-15 Turkish team Darussafaka, where he averages 21.9 points per game and yet is unable to stave off the losing.
-At the weekend, for example, Douby put up 23 points in 28 minutes - along with a very un-Doubyike 3 steals and 3 blocks - yet Darussafaka still lost by 26.
-The team's second highest scorer in that game was Jermareo Davidson.
-And no team should look to Jermareo Davidson to be the second leading scorer.
-The domestic players for Faka are not really contributing a damn thing, and that's why they are where they are.
+He signed with the Toronto Raptors towards the end of last season, signing through 2010 with conditional guarantees along the way, but he was waived in November to avoid one of these guarantees, and did not play a game for the team this season.
+Douby is instead now a member of the last-placed 1-15 Turkish team Darussafaka, where he averages 21.9 points per game and yet is unable to stave off the losing.
+At the weekend, for example, Douby put up 23 points in 28 minutes – along with a very un-Doubyike 3 steals and 3 blocks – yet Darussafaka still lost by 26.
+The team’s second-highest scorer in that game was Jermareo Davidson.
+And no team should look to Jermareo Davidson to be the second-leading scorer.
+The domestic players for Faka are not really contributing a damn thing, and that’s why they are where they are.